Retire in France

 What type of recreational activities are there in France?

 "In France, residents enjoy a variety of recreational facilities, such as public parks, beaches, and outdoor sports facilities.
 There are also many cultural attractions, such as museums, galleries, and theatres.
 For those who enjoy the outdoors, there are plenty of hiking and biking trails, as well as camping and fishing spots.
 For those who prefer indoor activities, there are bowling alleys, arcades, and indoor swimming pools.
-Additionally, France is home to a number of ski resorts, offering a variety of winter sports activities," said one retiree in living in France.
+Additionally, France is home to a number of ski resorts, offering a variety of winter sports activities," remarked one retiree in France.

 Where will I buy groceries and do other shopping in France?